[WATCH] 2024 US elections messaging: What's in a name?

 MANILA, Philippines – “Not smart,” “weird,” and “creepy.”
-These words are taking center stage in the most high-stakes battle of 2024 – the US elections.
+These words are taking center stage in the highest-stakes battle of 2024 – the US elections.

 It’s a different electorate from the time Hillary Clinton ran for the White House.
 Millions of Gen Zs are coming of age to vote in 2024.